Ross County Health District (RCHD) response to COVID-19 Pandemic

 - Stay home when possible.
 Stay home if sick.

 - Self quarantine and isolate if you have been exposed to someone sick with COVID-19, if you have symptoms of COVID-19, or if you have travelled to locations abroad or locally that have COVID-19 cases.
 COVID.19 Quarantine Instructions 03.24.2020 COVID.19 Isolation Instructions 03.24.2020

 - Those who are 65+ years or older or have underlying health conditions to stay home and avoid large gatherings of people.

 - Practice physical distancing – maintain 6 ft distance from others.

-- Wear a face covering or mask when in the public getting essential services (grocery shopping, pharmacy, etc.)
+- Wear a face covering or mask when in the public as required by Ohio Public Health Orders.

 - Follow all Public Health Orders issued by Governor Dewine and Ohio Department of Health related to COVID-19, stay at home orders, and social distancing.